 A most unlikely source can emerge to have an unfathomable impact on one's life

 “A penny, be hanged.
-Hell, I’d give a whole dollar for those thoughts,” Robby teased, standing by the table.
+Hell, I’d give a whole dollar for those thoughts,” Robby teased, standing by the table with a plateful of lunch in one hand, a beer in the other.
 “Mind if I join you?
 The place is packed.”

-Startled from his pensive mindset, Mike motioned for the farrier to set his lunch down.
-“Sorry 'bout that; by all means have a seat, my friend.
+Startled from his pensive mindset, Mike motioned for his farrier to set his lunch down.
+“Oh, sorry 'bout that, Robby.
+By all means have a seat.
 Was lost in space, I guess.”

 “No problem, and by the way, congratulations on taking second in Saturday's Belmont Stakes.
 Tiawah was awesome in the stretch.”
 Robby praised the colt’s spectacular closing rush in the last leg of the Triple Crown that missed beating the even-money favorite by a short head.

 “Yeah, almost got the job done.
 Ran out of real estate was all.”

 Between bites, Robby glanced in the general direction of Mike’s interrupted trance but failed to see anything other than ordinary traffic.
 “What the devil were you staring at outside?”

 Mike smirked.
 “Oh, that.
 Was nothing outside, but the window itself is what had me hooked.”

 “The window?
 What’s so dang special about this window?”
 Robby wrinkled his brow, eyeing the panel for clues.

 Mike finished his beer.
 “Let me ask you something, and think about this no matter how trivial it may seem.
 But has anyone— um, maybe an event, or perhaps something that someone might have said or done for you that somehow changed your life?
 You know, had such a lasting impact that you never forgot it?”

 Perplexed by the rather offbeat question, Robby paused and sipped his beer as Mike afforded him a moment to search his memory when Robby's expression brightened.